Iranian reformists: 2009 Iranian presidential election

 The two leading reformist candidates in the 2009 presidential election were Mir-Hossein Mousavi and Mehdi Karroubi.
 Mousavi supporters disbelieved the election results and initiated a series of protests that lasted several days.
 After many days of protesting against the election results, the protests eventually turned violent as the Basij (loyal militia to the Islamic Republic) started attacking the protesters and vice versa.
 Some protesters turned their anger to the government itself and tried to overthrow the Islamic Republic.
 The protests, in general, lasted up to several months.

 2024 Iranian presidential election

 Masoud Pezeshkian was elected in a snap election after the death of Iranian President Ebrahim Raisi, who died in a helicopter crash on 19 May 2024.
 He secured nearly 16.4 million of the more than 30 million votes cast, beating his main rival Saeed Jalili, who received approximately 13.5 million in a run-off election, according to the official count.
 The election was generally seen as an upset victory for the Reformists' faction with many political observers expecting low voter turnout.
-Pezeshkian is described as a centrist, in stark contrast to his predecessor, Raisi, who was described as a "hard-liner."
-He has promised several economic, political, and cultural reforms; however, several obstacles remain in the way, primarily Iran’s supreme leader, Ayatollah Ali Khamenei, who retains decision-making authority on all major state issues.
+Pezeshkian is described as a centrist, in stark contrast to his predecessor, Raisi, who was described as a "hard-liner".
+He has promised several economic, political, and cultural reforms; however, several obstacles remained in the way, primarily Iran's supreme leader, Ayatollah Ali Khamenei, who retained decision-making authority on all major state issues prior to his death in 2026.